with Paul Mealling BSc (hons) MCSP

 How can it help?

 Moving symmetrically can help restore more fluid motion in gait and help muscles to work as they should.
 It can also reduce stress in areas which have been compensating or subjected to higher forces than they should.
 In this way it is also possible to help prevent joint problems and stress fractures from developing.
 Better movement leads to better function and athletes can find that they can train and recover better.

 Who is this for?

 If you have been feeling 'off balance', have a limp, or have been suffering from recurring problems it is a good idea to have a biomechanics assessment.
-However, biomechanics assessments can also support exercise, training and performance and support you in your goal for better movement which is fundamental to living an active life.
+However, even without any current problems, biomechanics is a great idea to consider to support your exercise, training and performance and support you in your goal for better movement.

 Free 30min consultation is available to determine if biomechanics assessment could be beneficial for you and whether you would benefit from custom insoles.
 This can also be useful to determine what level of assessment you may need as not everyone needs the higher levels.